cNorspang/ASTEPWikiBak/services/Traveling_salesmen.md

 The "-p" option tells docker to map port 5001 on your computer to port 5000 inside the docker image.
 This is relevant since the code of this service is specified to listen to port 5000.
 This also means that we can see our service if we visit:
 - `localhost:5001/`

 To use the service send a post request to `localhost:5001/prune` containing data that satisfies the input defined higher up on this page.
-I would recommend the tool `postman` for this process, and if the input was correct, the service will produce a TSP model that is returned to you.
+We would recommend the tool `postman` for this process, and if the input was correct, the service will produce a TSP model that is returned to you.

 ## Solving the traveling salesman problem
 Solving the traveling salesman problem is difficult, so three algorithms using different heuristics to try to solve it have been implemented.
 These algorithms are all included in this service.